fineanmol/plant-tree/README.md

-🌿 Updated on Mon, 08 Dec 2025 11:42:13 GMT
+🎍 Updated on Mon, 08 Dec 2025 13:48:56 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."